auto-d/forklift/README.md

 Transfer learning on language models has become status quo for those looking to imbue these models with domain-specific awareness or condition their behavior on a custom dataset [2].
 Two primary techniques are widely used:
 - Superfised fine tuning (SFT) : Use of domain-specific data in a training loop to revise model weights to align with the provided data and an associated loss function
-- Reinforcement learning (RL) :
+- Reinforcement learning (RL) : Use of a proxy reward function usually trained on human feedback.
+Recent advances such as direct preference optimization (DPO) eschew the training of a reward model and allow preference pairs to be used to improve generalization.

-As outlined in [3], SFT and RL have different outcomes on model behavior.
+As outlined in [3], SFT and RL/DPO have different outcomes on model behavior.
 The former drives rote memorization and decreases general performance, while the latter struggles to learn facts but supports generalization.
-In tandem, the two are a powerful combination to alter a language model's encoded knowledge *and* improve it's ability to generalize to tasks that require application of that knowledge.
+In tandem, the two are a powerful combination to alter a language model's encoded knowledge *and* imorove it's ability to generalize to tasks that require application of that knowledge.

 ## Model Evaluation and Selection

 Contemporary language models based on neural networks (NN) display  emergent natural language fluency and reasoning abilities that dramatically outstrip their naive and classical machine-learning counterparts.
-However, to establish a baseline, and hedge against total model collapse during fine-tuning, results are also reported for
+However, to establish a baseline, and hedge against total model collapse during fine-tuning, results are also reported for a classical method and a naive method.

-- Hidden Markov Model

 ### SFT Suitability

 In testing, SFT on Meta's OPT-350, a 350-million parameter language model, for 3 epochs of 25,000 training examples each had the following characteristics:
 - 100% GPU utilization throughout
 - 13GB VRAM usage thoughout
 - 2 CPU cores partially utilized
 - 13 minutes per epoch for a total run-time of 40 minutes